nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 Thread commissioning is the process of adding new Thread devices to the network.
 See :ref:`thread_ot_commissioning` for more information.

-Configuring this process is optional, because the :ref:`openthread_samples` in |NCS| use hardcoded network information.
+Configuring this process is optional, because the :ref:`openthread_samples` in the the |NCS| use hardcoded network information.

 If you want to manually enable the Thread network Commissioner role on a device, set the following Kconfig option to the provided value: